-If you do not feel able to speak for yourself, you can have someone to speak on your behalf.
-This is also known as advocacy.
+If you do not feel able to speak for yourself, you can have someone to speak on your behalf; this is also known as advocacy.

 Advocacy means having someone who will:

-- give your point of view
+- express your point of view

 - be clear about your wishes and tell those who need to know